Is your Xero account configured correctly? An incorrect Xero setup can lead to widespread bookkeeping and financial reporting issues down the road.

-If you only have 1 Paypal account, some transactions won’t be imported into Xero.
-So if you accept say AUD and USD, connect it up to Xero with 2 accounts, and you will solve the missing data issue.
+If you only have one PayPal account, some transactions won’t be imported into Xero.
+So, if you accept say AUD and USD, connect it up to Xero with two accounts, and you will solve the missing data issue.

 If you are using an external Payment Gateway like Stripe, these funds are transferred into your business bank account as daily batches rather than individual transactions.
 This means individual sales and processing fees aren’t accounted for fully.

-There are a few options of how to treat this in Xero.
-If you want every transactions in Xero, you can use a tool like Silver Siphon to push this data into Xero.
+There are a few options for how to treat this in Xero.
+If you want every transaction in Xero, you can use their Stripe integration to push this data into Xero.

-This option works well for businesses who do need that level of detail in Xero, however it can also create additional work if there are heaps of transactions.
+This option works well for businesses that do need that level of detail in Xero; however, it can also create additional work if there are heaps of transactions.
 Reasons why you might need to do this are wanting to split sales into different sale types in Xero or if you are giving credit terms to your customers and need to match up individual payments to specific invoices in Xero.

-- Send spreadsheet to your bookkeeper or accountant.
+- Send the spreadsheet to your bookkeeper or accountant

-Deciding whether to bring in every transactions from your Payment Gateway or to use a shortcut method will depend on your reporting needs.
-If your unsure discuss this with your bookkeeper or accountant.
+Deciding whether to bring in every transaction from your Payment Gateway or to use a shortcut method will depend on your reporting needs; if you’re unsure, discuss this with your bookkeeper or accountant.